 How long does the service take?

 This varies from package to package.
-Estimates are provided on the Comparison table on the services page.
+Estimates are provided prior to commencing work.

 How can I place an order?

 You can contact us by sending an email from the Contact Us page of this website.
 That page also contains our phone details if you would prefer to speak to a person rather than email.

 Payment can be made by several methods: